Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/past_papers/2023/Answers.md

 ## 2d
 * When clocking across domains that are isochronous or have the same frequency but are offset at a known offset.

+## 2e
+* This can be done by buffering packets in RAM before synchronising them all at once.
+* The throughput can further be increased by using double buffering wherein while one bucket is being filled up, the other is being synchronized.

+## 2f
+* 4 bytes * 240MHz = 960MB/s

+# 3a